-The following reflects the Organization's financial assets as of June 30, 2019, reduced by amounts not available for general expenditure within one year.
+The following reflects the Organization's financial assets as of June 30, 2020 and 2019, reduced by amounts not available for general expenditure within one year.
 Financial assets are considered unavailable when illiquid or not convertible to cash within one year.
 The Organization considers general expenditures to be all expenditures related to its ongoing activities to achieve its mission and vision as well as the conduct of services undertaken to support those activities to be general expenditures.

-Financial assets:

-Cash and cash equivalents \$ 2,757,467

-Grants receivable 852,053

-Investments 7,870,080

-Financial assets, at year-end 11,479,600

-Less those not available for general expenditure within one year: Net assets restricted in perpetuity (25,000)

-Financial assets available to meet cash needs for general expenditures within one year \$ 11,454,600
+June 30, 2020 2019 Financial assets: Cash and cash equivalents \$ 3,311,626 \$ 2,757,467 Grants receivable 76,775 852,053 Investments 8,364,221 7,870,080 Financial assets, at year-end 11,752,622 11,479,600 Less those not available for general expenditure within one year: Net assets restricted in perpetuity (25,000) (25,000) Financial assets available to meet cash needs for general expenditures within one year \$ 11,727,622 \$ 11,454,600

 As part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-The Organization has \$165,913 in net assets with donor restrictions for various purposes including project support.
+The Organization has \$170,011 in net assets with donor restrictions for various purposes including project support.
 These funds are considered available to meet needs for general expenditures as funds are used for their donor restricted purposes.

-In addition to the financial assets noted above, the Organization has revolving demand master lines of credit in the total amount of \$350,000 which are due on demand and bear interest at variable rates.
-Borrowings under these revolving demand master lines of credit are collateralized by certain cash and investment balances.
-For the years ended June 30, 2019 and 2018, there were no outstanding borrowings under these revolving demand lines of credit.
+The Organization has a revolving working capital line of credit in the amount of \$350,000 which is due on demand and bears interest at a variable rate (4.75% at June 30, 2020).
+Borrowings under this line of credit is collateralized by certain cash and investment account balances.
+For the years ended June 30, 2020 and 2019, there were no outstanding borrowings under this line of credit.